Pokrt/dleap_tutorial/basics/data-storage.md

 HCL Domino Leap uses a non-relational NoSQL database to store application data.
 The database is a collection of documents, where each document is a collection of fields.
 Each field has a name and a value.
-The value can be a string, number, date, or other data type.
+The value can be a string, number, date, or another data type.
 The database is schema-less, meaning that each document can have a different set of fields.
 This allows for flexibility in the data model, but also requires the application to handle missing or unexpected fields.